 HTML is the most fundamental building block of the webpage.
 It's how a web browser, a screen reader, or a search engine navigates the page, making educated decisions about your content.
 Knowing how this structure works will allow you to better assemble and update your content.

 For example, often you'll be using a WYSIWYG in a CMS (like adding freeform content in a blog post to your WordPress admin), and you might think "this needs to be bigger—make it an H1, that means big."
-But in reality, that H1 has a very specific meaning to the browser, to a visually impaired site visitor, or to a search engine.
+But an H1 has a very specific meaning to the browser, to a visually impaired site visitor, or to a search engine.
 To them, an H1 means "this is the most important thing on this entire page"—so when there's more than one H1, they're all left unable to figure out what's going on with your content.

 Browsers are pretty forgiving, and they get smarter every day—so you may not notice anything weird when you go to check out your new content.
 But under the hood, there are meaningful implications for the HTML that you write.
 So take some time to look into HTML semantics (that’s a fancy word for best practices), and practice using your newfound knowledge to write well-structured content with purposeful construction.
 Plus, let's be real, you'll feel like a total hacker, cracking the mainframe the first time you hit "view code" in your content editor and you actually understand what the tags mean and how they're working for you.
-To start learning about HTML, I would look at W3Schools.
+To start learning in more detail about HTML, I would look at W3Schools.

 What’s better than just being able to understand the tags in your CMS?
 Imagine you could hit that "view code" button, and then add your own styles.
 It'll unlock your content super-powers.
-CSS is actually easier to learn than HTML, but you'll need to know some HTML to get started with CSS.
+CSS is actually easier to learn than HTML, but you'll need to know some HTML in order to get started with CSS.

 For some references on what to learn first, and some interactive examples, you can check out W3Schools for CSS as well.